RachelXu923/CS144/writeups/check0.md

 1. rqzhang: help me fix the timeout error in testing the bytestream.
 We also discussed approaches and datastructures we used.
 2. Ed discussion #94: I modified my pop method after reading this discussion and improve the speed.

 This lab took me about 8 hours to do.
 I did attend the lab session.

 My secret code from section 2.1 was: 759325

+Discussion about bytestream:
+    I use a simple string to store the "buffer" data.
+Therefore my approach is very easy to implement.
+Just make sure your "buffer" string length is always no larger than the capacity.
+However, one of its drawback is it is much slower than using other data structure such as queue.

 - Optional: I had unexpected difficulty with: Git settings; Unfamiliar with C++